Who Is Your Who? Building Your Personal Support Network

 Until next time, stay safe.

-NICHOLAS GRECO IV, M.S., B.C.E.T.S., C.A.T.S.M., F.A.A.E.T.S., is President and Founder of C3 Education and Research, Inc. Nick has over 25 years of experience training civilians and law enforcement.
-He has directed, managed, and presented on over 700 training programs globally across several topics including depression, bipolar disorder, schizophrenia, verbal de-escalation techniques, post-traumatic stress disorder, burnout, and vicarious traumatization.
+NICHOLAS GRECO IV, M.S., B.C.E.T.S., C.A.T.S.M., F.A.A.E.T.S., is president and founder of C3 Education and Research, Inc. Nick has over 25 years of experience training civilians and law enforcement.
+He has directed, managed and presented on over 750 training programs globally across various topics including depression, bipolar disorder, schizophrenia, verbal de-escalation techniques, post-traumatic stress disorder, burnout and vicarious traumatization.
 Nick has authored over 325 book reviews and has authored or co-authored over 45 articles in psychiatry and psychology.
-He is a subject matter expert for Police1/Lexipol and Calibre Press as well as a CIT instructor for the Chicago Police Department, CIT Coordinator and Lead CIT Trainer for both the NAMI Kenosha CIT Program and the Lake County Sheriff’s CIT Program.
-Nick is a member of the International Law Enforcement Educators and Trainers Association (ILEETA), IACP, IPSA, LETOA, and CIT International, Co-founder of Protecting the Guardian, and a member of the Wellness support team for Survivors of Blue Suicide (SBS).
+He is a subject matter expert for Police1/Lexipol, an instructor for Calibre Press as well as a CIT instructor for the Chicago Police Department and CIT and CIP Coordinator for NAMI Kenosha.
+Nick is a member of the International Law Enforcement Educators and Trainers Association (ILEETA), IACP, IPSA, LETOA, and CIT International, Mental Health Section Chair for IPSA, a member of the Wellness support team for Survivors of Blue Suicide (SBS), and a Founding Member of Protecting the Guardian.

 More Posts